Every restaurant wants the same thing in 2026: more customers, more often.

 Use Simple, Strong Offers (Not Random Discounts)

-Promote these offers where people decide where to eat: Google Business Profile Posts section, Instagram Stories and Reels, short videos on TikTok with behind-the-scenes content, and local influencers or food bloggers.
+Promote these offers where people actually decide where to eat: Google Business Profile posts, Instagram Stories, TikTok videos, and local food bloggers.

 Make the First Visit Feel Like a Mission

-This is where smart QR campaigns shine: one scan can register the visit, collect basic data with consent such as name, email, and preferences, and give an instant reward or stamp towards a future benefit.
+This is where smart QR code marketing for restaurants shines.
+One scan can register the visit, collect basic data (with consent), and give an instant reward.

 4. Turn First-Time Guests Into Regulars With Rewards